My Bare-Minimum Site

 Do the following steps-

-Close the database in SQLiteExpert.
+1. Close the database file in SQLiteExpert.

-Open the TEST.rmtree in RootsMagic
+2. Open the database file in RootsMagic

-In RM, open the Tools tab
+3. In RM, open the Tools tab

-Select the “Rebuild indexes” Database tool and click the “Run selected tool” button.
+4. Select the "Rebuild indexes" Database tool and click the "Run selected tool" button.

 Run the Test database integrity tool as well for confirmation and to make yourself feel good.
 The check integrity tool only diagnoses problems. it does not make any changes.

-10 Use the modified database for research
+Use the modified database for research

 Remember, think hard before starting to use a modified database as your production database.
 If you find a problem later on and need to revert to your backup, you will have lost work.
 I often don't use a modified database right away.
 I'll continue to use the production database for several days so I can continue to think about changes I made.